CMU-Heinz-95702/Project-1/readme.md

 # Summary & Submission:
 Be sure to review the Rubric linked on the course schedule for the first day.
 Please remember to document your code!
 Points will be deducted if you don't have enough.

-Submit ***one*** PDF naned Project1_andrewID.zip, where "andrewID" is replaced with your actual andrew id, containing the following; each part should begin with the headers shown (that is, "Task 1") and subheaders for the subparts.
+Submit ***one*** zip file naned Project1_andrewID.zip, where "andrewID" is replaced with your actual andrew id, containing the following; each part should begin with the headers shown (that is, "Task 1") and subheaders for the subparts.
 "Code snippet" means a copy of the relevant code, **not** all of the .java or .jsp file.

 ### Task 1:
 1. * From the root of your project directory, compress your code and dependencies: